Endpapers or Endsheets Need Not be a Source of Confusion.

 Page 1.
-Glued to inside of front board (always blank)
+Glues to inside of front cover (blank)

 Page 2.
-Inside of front board (page 1 of front spread)
+Inside front cover (left page on spread)

 Page 6.
-Facing back board (page 1 of rear spread)
+Facing back cover (left page on spread)

 Page 7.
-Inside of back board (page 2 of rear spread)
+Inside back cover (right page on spread)

 Page 8.
-Glued to inside of rear board (always blank)
+Glues to inside of back cover (blank)